 LEYLA: Eighteen years.
 I’m going to die here, I think.
 (Laughter.)
 I do no efforts to attract people.
 The attraction here are the pieces, and only people like you come to me.

-As Essie and I were about to leave, the most beautiful young man entered Leyla’s shop.
-He was tall and thin with pale skin and natural red lips.
-He had a chic haircut, short around the sides and long on top, and was wearing a long black coat.
-Essie and I couldn’t take our eyes off of him.
+As Essie and I were about to leave, an ethereal, exquisite young man entered Leyla’s shop.
+Tall and thin with pale, almost translucent skin and natural red lips, he looked very European, and his haircut was chic, short on the sides and long on top.
+He seemed to glide across the room in a long, black cashmere coat.
+Essie and I were spellbound.
 He was as beautiful and mesmerizing as Leyla’s textiles.
-Essie pointed out his commanding presence, refined mannerisms and diction.
+Essie pointed out his commanding presence, refined mannerisms and precise diction.
 What I would have given to know his story!
+If I were to guess, I’d say he stepped straight out of the erotic sexual party in Stanley Kubrick’s film, Eyes Wide Shut.

-While I didn’t buy anything from Leyla–I blew my budget elsewhere the day before–I will be back!
+While I didn’t buy anything from Leyla–I blew my budget elsewhere–I will be back!